lextudio/sharpsnmp_docs/pro/tutorials/assembly-trial-guide.rst

 * Xamarin.Android (via .NET Standard 2.0)
 * Xamarin.Mac (via .NET Standard 2.0)

+.. important:: The trial edition only supports .NET Framework.

 Evaluation Steps
 ----------------
 To test it out, the default test projects can be found at `GitHub <https://github.com/lextudio/sharpsnmppro-samples.git>`_ .